 Patong Beach is the most famous resort in Phuket, Thailand.
 Some people would love it, and others would hate it.
 It’s pretty crowded, big, bold, loud, wild and bright.
 Two things I like about it is the white sand beach and the people I find funny.
-It’s common to see drunk people sleeping in the beach chairs or in the sand during peak season.
+It’s common to see drunk people sleeping on the beach chairs or on the sand during peak season.
 I find them amusing and nice to look at.
 What’s so nice about that?
-I don’t know I just find them hilarious. 🙂
+I don’t know I just find it hilarious. 🙂

 Would I go back to Patong?
 Probably yes, but I would rather stay in other parts of Phuket like Rawaii Beach.
 I will write more about it soon.
 Thanks for visiting my site!
 Happy Friday! 🙂